ljquanlab/LABind/README.md

 > For instance, `-b 4 -g 0 1`

 ### Retrain
-If you need to retrain the model, you can try modifying `./scripts/wandb.py` for training, which requires installing the wandb package. `pip install wandb`
+We have provided a detailed workflow to reproduce the results presented in the paper, using training and validation based on DS3 as an illustrative example. (`./scripts/reproduction.ipynb`) If you need to retrain the model, you can try modifying `./scripts/wandb.py` for training, which requires installing the wandb package. `pip install wandb`

+If you need to create a dataset based on the latest version of the [BioLiP2](https://zhanggroup.org/BioLiP/index.cgi) database, you can use `./scripts/create_ds.py` to generate a new dataset.

 ## Contacts
 Any more questions, please do not hesitate to contact us: zjzhang21@stu.suda.edu.cn and ljquan@suda.edu.cn.